SebastianBabb/Tender/README.md

 obtain APIv2.0 credentials, and update the YelpRequestService.java file to use them.

-Members of team 2 include: Elaine Phuong,
+Members of Team 2: Elaine Phuong,